nodevalet/nodevalet/README.md

 - Automatically generated masternode.conf, copy paste ready.
 - Automatic server hardening.
 Your VPS will be more secure than most.
 - Automated maintenance.
 Your VPS will continuously monitor the status of your Masternode and fix it if needed.
 - Automatic wallet updates.
-Your VPS will check your coin's github twice a day, and when it sees an update, install it.
+Your VPS will check your coin's Github twice a day, and when it sees an update, install it.

 **Planned features**